ishiyakazuo/CH551-4NES4SNES/README.md

-# CH551-4NES4SNES
+# CH551-4NES4SNES (Plus 4Play for PSX and PS2 controllers)
-4NES4SNES from Raphnet (Original: https://www.raphnet.net/electronique/4nes4snes/index_en.php) ported to WCH CH551G microcontroller.
+- Based originally on 4NES4SNES from Raphnet (Original: https://www.raphnet.net/electronique/4nes4snes/index_en.php) and ported to WCH CH551G microcontroller (with somewhat different behavior -- see below).
+- Newest code has preliminary support for PlayStation controllers -- only one type of controller can be used at a time, and each one requires their own build.
+  - In other words, the code can support either PSX controllers or SNES controllers, but not both.

 ## NOTE:
 I didn't realize the original was on Github when I started this, which is why this isn't a fork... original code is up at https://github.com/raphnet/4nes4snes

-# Pinout / "Schematic"
+# Pinout / "Schematic" (SNES version)
                    Pin 1
     (Latch)    P3.2 - o     - 3.3V (connect to GND via 0.1uF)
     (Data #1)  P1.4 -       - 5.0V (connect to USB VBUS, connect to GND via 0.1uF)